merivale/victor/README.md

     -> "Grannie is falling over."
 ```

 Many `Do` pivots, as we will see in the next section, support balances as well.
 In general, there is little else to say about `Do` pivots.
 They are considerably varied.
-There are ten of thousands of them, and the study of them is an enormous subject in its own right (not attempted here).
+There are tens of thousands of them, and the study of them is an enormous subject in its own right (not attempted here).

-###4.3.
+### 4.3.
 Conditions, part 2/2: Balances

-A balance consists a *weight*, optionally preceeded by a *relator*.
+A balance consists of a *weight*, optionally preceeded by a *relator*.
 Relators we have already met (they are encoded in prepositions).
-Weights, meanwhile, are essentially just objects like the main object of the nucleus, with the added possibility that they may simply refer back to that main object (in which case they generate the third direct form of the pronoun, `"myself"`, `"yourself"`, `"themselves"`, etc.):
+Weights, meanwhile, are essentially just objects like the main object of the nucleus, with the added possibility that they may refer back to the main object itself (in which case they generate the third direct form of the pronoun, `"myself"`, `"yourself"`, `"themselves"`, etc.):

 ```elm
 type alias Balance =